Ha-JH/sparcsgitseminar/readme.md

-hello, this is a test repository for SPARCS git Semina
+hello, this is a test repository for SPARCS git Seminar